aldarisbm/openai/README.md

 The function creates a new instance of the `openai.Client` with the provided token and initializes a `ChatBot` instance with the necessary fields.
 The `ChatBot` structure contains:

 - `apiToken`: The OpenAI API token
-- `systemContext`: The system context for the chatbot
 - `chatContext`: A `ChatContext` struct that includes the chatbot role and the maximum number of prior messages
 - `client`: An instance of the `openai.Client`